davidetorre92/AquaNet/README.md

 bash plot_images.sh -c bin/config.ini
 ```

-At the moment only to plots are supported.

 ### Print pickle function
 A bash script to print the table within the terminal an well as a description of the table.
 ```bash